AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models

 \subsection{Definitions and Notation}

-\textbf{Definition: Algorithmic Primitive.} We define \emph{algorithmic primitive} as a minimal computational operation observed in a reasoning process \citep{eberle2025position} (e.g. TSP), such as retrieving the nearest neighbor, computing a distance, generating a new candidate path, or verifying a solution.
+\textbf{Definition: Algorithmic Primitive.} We define \emph{algorithmic primitive} as a minimal computational operation observed in a reasoning process \citep{eberle2025position} (e.g. TSP), such as retrieving the nearest neighbor or computing a distance.
 Primitives can be identified both in explicit reasoning traces (e.g.\ reasoning steps the model produces in the output) and in internal activations (e.g.\ clusters of token representations, or attention patterns).

 \textbf{Definition: Algorithmic Tracing.} We define \emph{algorithmic tracing} as the process of identifying all relevant primitives for implementing a particular reasoning process.
 By targeting the computational building blocks rather than just behavioral outcomes, algorithmic tracing helps us better understand how and why a model solves a particular task and what other tasks it might be able to solve.